-This information is for anyone who wants to know more about Cognitive Behavioural Therapy (CBT).
+This information is for anyone who wants to know more about cognitive behavioural therapy (CBT).

-This resource provides information, not advice.
+This leaflet provides information, not advice.

-The content in this resource is provided for general information only.
-It is not intended to, and does not, amount to advice which you should rely on.
+The content in this leaflet is provided for general information only.
+It is not intended to, and does not, mount to advice which you should rely on.
 It is not in any way an alternative to specific advice.
-You must therefore obtain the relevant professional or specialist advice before taking, or refraining from, any action based on the information in this guidance.

 If you have questions about any medical matter, you should consult your doctor or other professional healthcare provider without delay.